michaelkernaghan/send-tez-to-a-cat/README.md

-#  Send Tez to a Cat Implementation of the Svelte Tezos Template
+#  Send Tez to a Cat And Buy/Redeem Cat Tickets:
+#  An Implementation of Svelte Tezos Templates that were creted by Claude Barde

 ## A Svelte template to build awesome dapps on Tezos!